KaiHotz/react-formik-ui/README.md

 ## Datepicker
 The Datepicker component uses [ReactJS Datepicker](https://reactdatepicker.com/) under the hood.</br>
-It renders with the classNames `form-element` and `datePicker-wrapper`</br>
+It renders with the classNames `form-element` and `datePicker-wrapper`.</br>
-A custom class can be passed through the `className` prop</br>
+A custom class can be passed through the `className` prop.</br>

-For aditional configuration options and layouts, please refere to [ReactJS Datepicker](https://reactdatepicker.com/)</br>
+For aditional configuration options and layouts, please refere to [ReactJS Datepicker](https://reactdatepicker.com/).</br>
-You can then pass the desired configuration as props just like you would on ReactJS Datepicker
+You can then pass the desired configuration as props just like you would on ReactJS Datepicker.

 #### Props:
 <table style="font-size: 12px">